 AuthorImprints helps self-publishing authors and businesses distribute books and eBooks

-Self-publishing has exploded because of the Internet, not because bookstores are finally stocking self-published books.
-Today, more than half of all print books are sold online, and obviously 100% of all eBooks and audiobooks as well.
+Self-publishing has exploded because of the Internet, not because brick-and-mortar bookstores are finally stocking self-published books.
+Today, more than half of all print books are sold online, as are nearly all the audiobooks and obviously 100% of all eBooks.

 We help you select the best way to distribute your book or eBook using:

-- Amazon services such as Advantage, SellerCentral (Marketplace), FBA, CreateSpace, KDP, ACX.
+- Amazon services such as Advantage, SellerCentral (Marketplace), FBA, CreateSpace (now KDP Print), KDP, ACX.